Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 - The two teams combine to score 64.2 points per game, 10.3 less than the over/under in this contest.

-- The 68.1 combined points per game that these two squads have allowed this season are 6.4 fewer than the 74.5 total in this contest.
+- These two squads combine to surrender 68.1 points per game, 6.4 fewer than this contest's over/under.

-- The Golden Flashes and their opponents score an average of 67.6 points per game, 6.9 fewer than Saturday's total.

-- In 2021, games involving the Huskies have averaged a total of 56.9 points, 17.6 fewer than this game's set over/under.
+- The 56.9 PPG average total in Huskies games this season is 17.6 points fewer than this game's over/under.

 Kent State Stats and Trends

-- This season, the Golden Flashes have an against the spread record of 5-1 in their six games as a favorite of 3 points or more.
+- So far this season, the Golden Flashes have been installed as favorites by a 3.5-point margin or more six times and are 5-1 ATS in those contests.

-- Kent State's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Kent State's games this year have hit the over five times in 12 opportunities (41.7%).

-- The Golden Flashes average 33.4 points per game, comparable to the 33.5 per matchup the Huskies surrender.
+- The Golden Flashes score 33.4 points per game, comparable to the 33.5 per matchup the Huskies allow.

-- When Kent State scores more than 33.5 points, it is 6-0 against the spread and 6-0 overall.
+- Kent State is 6-0 against the spread and 6-0 overall in games when it scores more than 33.5 points.

-- In games that Kent State piles up more than 453.1 yards, the team is 6-2 against the spread and 6-2 overall.
+- Kent State is 6-2 against the spread and 6-2 overall when the team piles up more than 453.1 yards.

-- The Golden Flashes have turned the ball over 10 times this season, two more turnovers than the Huskies have forced (8).
+- The Golden Flashes have turned the ball over two more times (10 total) than the Huskies have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.